OpenDataology/website/content/en/docs/distributions/openshift/uninstall-kubeflow.md

 rm -rf .cache/
 ```

-Delete all MutatingWebhookConfiguration and ValidatingWebhookConfiguration created by Kubeflow
+Delete all MutatingWebhookConfiguration and ValidatingWebhookConfiguration created by OpenDataology